-Dr Matthias Strohn
+Professor Matthias Strohn

-Dr Strohn is a specialist in the history of the German army in the 20th century, with a special interest in the World Wars, command and leadership, the development of doctrine and the application of doctrine on the battlefield.
-He has published widely on these subjects.
-His DPhil thesis was published by Cambridge University Press under the title The German Army and the Defence of the Reich in 2010.
-He has edited two books on the First World War (The Great Adventure Ends: New Zealand and France on the Western Front, and World War I Companion).
-He is currently working on a monograph on the German army in the First World War and he has acted as the academic adviser to German and British government bodies for the First World War centenary commemorations.
+Professor Strohn is a specialist in the history of war in the 20th century, with a special interest in the World Wars, command and leadership, the development of doctrine, and the application of military history in the current military and strategic contexts.
+His DPhil. thesis was published by Cambridge University Press under the title The German Army and the Defence of the Reich in 2011 (paperback 2017).
+In total, Professor Strohn has written and edited fourteen books and numerous articles.

-Dr Strohn supervises MA and doctoral research on 20th and 21st century war studies and military history.
+Professor Strohn supervises MA and doctoral research on 20th and 21st century war studies and military history.